 1. Age-based Asset Allocation

 In age-based asset allocation, the investment decision is based on the age of the investors.
 Therefore, most financial advisors advise investors to make the stock investment decision based on a deduction of their age from a base value of a 100.
 The figure depends on the life expectancy of the investor.
 The higher the life expectancy, the higher the portion of investments committed to riskier arenas, such as the stock market.

 Using the previous example, let’s assume that Joe is now at 50 years and he is looking forward to retiring at 60.
 According to the age-based investment approach, his advisor may advise him to invest in stocks in a proportion of 50%, then the rest in other assets.
 This is because when you subtract his age (50) from a hundred-base value, you’ll get 50.

 2. Life-cycle funds Asset Allocation

-In life-cycle funds allocation or targeted-date, investors maximize their returns on investment (ROI) based on factors such as their investment goals, their risk tolerance, and their age.
+In life-cycle funds allocation or targeted-date, investors maximize their return on investment (ROI) based on factors such as their investment goals, their risk tolerance, and their age.
 This kind of portfolio structure is complex due to standardization issues.
 In fact, every investor has unique differences across the three factors.

 Let’s say Joe’s original investment mix is 50/50.
 After a time horizon of five years, his risk tolerance against stock may increase to 15%.
 As a result, he may sell his 15% of bonds and re-invest the portion in stocks.
 His new mix will be 65/35.
 This ratio may continue to change over time based on the three factors: investment goals, risk tolerance, and age.